 Your sweet little ones are only young once, and you want to document this time.
 You convince your husband that you need to update your family pictures, plan out the perfect outfits, spend forty-five minutes finishing your hair and makeup, manage to get the kids dressed and in the car with both shoes, only to get to your session and it hits.

-First let me start out by saying I taught special education with a speciality in emotional and behavioral disorders for years.
+First, let me start out by saying I taught special education with a specialty in emotional and behavioral disorders for years.
 There is next to nothing that your child can do that is going to stress me out or make me think WOAH.

 Parenting is hard.
 I know it from my own two rambunctious and stubborn boys.
 I am not judging you for having a child who has a meltdown.
 You are amongst friends here.

 So with that being said, let’s start by relaxing.
 They are clearly upset by the situation.
 Together we can find a way to calm them down and capture that smile that warms your heart.

 You know your child best.
 Just let me know what they need, and I will do the best I can to accommodate.
 Taking a break, helping me shoot photos of the rest of the family, going for a walk or a snack maybe all your little one needs to turn it around.

 I am sure your goal as a parent would be to prevent the meltdown from ever taking place.
 It may not always be possible, but there are a few things we can do to help your kids: